deephaven/vscode-deephaven/README.md

    ![Deephaven: Run](docs/run.png)

-Note that `vscode` will remember your selection so you can just click the `run` button (play icon) the next time.
+> Note that `vscode` should remember your selection so you can just click the `run` button (play icon) the next time; however, we have observed cases where this does not always work.

 ### Run a selection